-Last updated 18 August 2022: On the section of the four nutriments as #3 is actually manosañcetanā instead of sankhāra.
+Last updated 18 August 2022: Made an edit on the section of the four nutriments as #3 is actually manosañcetanā instead of sankhāra.

 Link to Sutta: Majjhima Nikāya 9 translated by Bhikkhu Bodhi